Your Dog's Breed Was Designed to Do a Job. That Explains Everything.

 Can you train a Beagle to walk off-leash reliably?

 With exceptional training, some Beagles can achieve reasonable off-leash recall.
-But their nose will always be a vulnerability.
+But their nose usually remains a weak point.
 One interesting scent trail can override months of training.
-Most Beagle owners and trainers recommend always using a long line in unfenced areas.
+Most Beagle owners and trainers recommend using a long line in unfenced areas.

 Why does my Corgi bite my kids' ankles?